 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or, significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-We did identify a certain deficiency in internal control, described below, that we consider to be a material weakness.
+We did identify a certain deficiency in internal control, described in the accompanying schedule of findings and questioned costs as item #2020-1, that we consider to be a material weakness.